rage/java-programming-fall-19/data/osa-5/1-katsaus-olio-ohjelmointiin.md

 Sekuntikellossa on kaksi viisaria.
 Yksi sadasosasekunneille ja yksi sekunneille.
 Sekuntikellon edetessä sadasosasekuntien määrä kasvaa yhdellä.
 Kun sadasosasekunteja vastaava viisari saavuttaa arvon sata, viisarin arvo nollaantuu ja sekuntien määrä kasvaa yhdellä.
 Vastaavasti, kun sekunteja vastaava viisari saavuttaa arvon kuusikymmentä, viisarin arvo nollaantuu. -->

 The exercise template comes with the "ClockHand" class described above.
-Implement a `Stopwatch` class based on the material's `Clock` class.
+Implement a `Timer` class based on the material's `Clock` class.

-The stopwatch has two hands, one for hundredths of a second and one for seconds.
-As the stopwatch progresses, the number of hundredths of a second grows by one.
+The timer has two hands, one for hundredths of a second and one for seconds.
+As it progresses, the number of hundredths of a second grows by one.
 When the hand corresponding to hundredths of a second reaches a value of 100, its value is set to zero, and the number of seconds grows by one.
 In the same way, when the value of the hand corresponding to seconds reaches the value of sixty, its value is set to zero.

 <!-- - `public Sekuntikello()` luo uuden sekuntikellon.